dmitriz/gulp-automation/README.md

 Surprisingly there seems to be lack of **simple clean working solutions** that are **easy to install, maintain and customize**.

 Many of them are based on installing a **Chrome browser extension**.
-However, in addition to being **limited** to the Chrome browser, [extensions are **vulnerable**](http://www.techrepublic.com/blog/it-security/chrome-extensions-are-vulnerable-advantage-bad-guys/).
+However, in addition to being **limited** to the Chrome browser, [extensions are potentially **vulnerable**](http://www.techrepublic.com/blog/it-security/chrome-extensions-are-vulnerable-advantage-bad-guys/).
 Extensions can also be guilty to slow down your browser, by adding unnecessary and slow running scripts blocking your useful content.
 As extension runs on **every page** in your browser, it doesn't seem to be a good fit for the purpose of LiveReload.

 Other solutions are based on manually adding a script tag inside your HTML file.
 This adds to the **maintenance headache** to remember removing it from your production code, among others.